lsst-sqre/roundtable/docs/ops/vault/index.rst

 To manipulate the secrets stored in this Vault instance, use lsstvaultutils_.

-.. rubric:: Changing Vault Configuration
+.. rubric:: Changing Vault configuration

 When making configuration changes, be aware that Argo CD will not detect a change to the configuration in ``values.yaml`` and automatically relaunch the ``vault-*`` pods.
 You will need to delete the pods and let Kubernetes recreate them in order to pick up changes to the configuration.